sandervandevelde/MQTTBrokerPrivatePreview/README.md

 }
 ```
 ######  Known Issue
--  If an invalid enrichment configuration was attempted, the namespace might be unusable.
+-  If an invalid enrichment configuration was attempted, MQTT messages could start failing.
-	- Mitigation: update the namespace configuration to correct the enrichment configuration or recreate the namespace.
+	- Mitigation: update the namespace configuration to correct the enrichment configuration.

 ##### Sample Output